Interzone: The 2nd Anthology

-Interzone: The 2nd Anthology is an anthology edited by John Clute, Simon Ounsley and David Pringle published in 1987 by Simon & Schuster in the UK and by St. Martins Press in the US.
+Interzone: The 2nd Anthology is an anthology edited by John Clute, Simon Ounsley and David Pringle published in 1987 by Simon & Schuster in the UK and by St. Martin's Press in the US.

 Plot summary

 Interzone: The 2nd Anthology is an anthology consisting of 15 stories previously published in Interzone magazine.

 Reception

 Dave Langford reviewed Interzone: The 2nd Anthology for White Dwarf #94, and stated that "a good sampler if you're one of the pitiful outcasts who don't subscribe."